matteobecchi/onion_clustering/README.md

 ## Aknowledgements
 We developed this code when working in the Pavan group, https://www.gmpavanlab.com/.
 Thanks to Andrew Tarzia for all the help with the code formatting and documentation, and to Domiziano Doria, Chiara Lionello and Simone Martino for the beta-testing.

-The work was funded by the European Union and ERC under projects DYNAPOL and the NextGenerationEU project, CAGEX.
+The work was funded by the European Union and ERC under projects DYNAPOL and the NextGenerationEU project.